Azure-rumped tanager

 The azure-rumped tanager or Cabanis's tanager (Poecilostreptus cabanisi) is a species of bird in the family Thraupidae.
 It is a local resident in humid broadleaf forests and adjacent plantations of the Pacific slope of western Guatemala and southern Chiapas, Mexico.
 It has been reported at elevations of 850–1900 m.

 Description

-Its plumage is mostly pale blue, with a purplish-blue crown, distinctive dark spots across the chest, dark lores and lower auriculars.
+Its plumage is mostly pale blue, with a purplish-blue crown, dark lores and lower auriculars, and distinctive dark spots across the chest.
 The mantle is mottled greenish-blue and black.
 The wings and tail are black with blue edgings.
 The bill is gray with a dark tip.
-Cabanis's tanagers utter several sibilant vocalizations, hard trill and twitters.
+Cabanis's tanagers utter several sibilant vocalizations, hard trills and twitters.

 The azure-rumped tanager is omnivorous, feeding on fruit and arthropods.
 In Guatemala, abundance was positively correlated with the density of Ficus aurea trees.
 Figs of that tree are a main food source.
 The nesting season ranges from April to September, during which azure-rumped tanagers move in pairs or family groups.
 Cooperative breeding has been reported.
 Outside the breeding season, larger flocks of up to 18 birds have been reported.